Lesterpig/openparty/docs/usage.rst

 You can use the **forever** module to automatically restart OpenParty on crash.
 More over, it's an easy way to restart your application after an upgrade.
 Forever will run OpenParty silently in the background.

-To install it :
+To install it:

 .. code:: bash

   $ su root
   # npm install -g forever

-To start your application in the background :
+To start your application in the background:

 .. code:: bash

   $ forever start --killSignal=SIGINT app.js

-To restart or stop it :
+To restart or stop it:

 .. code:: bash